triforkse/trifork.se/public/handbook.md

 1. The meeting starts with any general messages from management.
 A facilitator is picked who will control the meeting making sure we stay on track.

-2. Then each participant goes up to the whiteboard and on a timeline plots their mood has been over past two weeks.
+2. Then each participant goes up to the whiteboard and on a time-line plots their mood has been over past two weeks.
    Any significant events, e.g. a meet-up event or releases, are noted.
    This is a great way of gathering information for the subsequent discussions.
 No one should use more than a minute for this.

 3. The team then needs a few topics to discuss.
-Some topics might have arisen from the timeline exercise others may just be suggested.
+Some topics might have arisen from the time-line exercise others may just be suggested.
 Any topic from previous meetings that are still relevant are put as candidates again.
-Using "Dot Voting" the team then agrees on 2 topics to discuss for the remainder of the meeting.
+   Using [Dot Voting] the team then agrees on 2 topics to discuss for the remainder of the meeting.
 All topics are written down in the [Team Log](#team-log) for future reference.

 4. The two topics are then treated using one of the many methods for processing a topic.
    There are many good resources online for creative was of processing a topic as well as many books, like "Agile